cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 - Before upgrade ChainID: `gaiamainnet-3`
 - After upgrade ChainID: `gaiamainnet-4`

-Clients that do not require Versions, such as the solo-machine client, simply hardcode `0` into the version number whenever they need to return an IBC height when implementing IBC interfaces and use the `VersionHeight` exclusively.
+Clients that do not require versions, such as the solo-machine client, simply hardcode `0` into the version number whenever they need to return an IBC height when implementing IBC interfaces and use the `VersionHeight` exclusively.

 Other client-types may implement their own logic to verify the IBC Heights that relayers provide in their `Update`, `Misbehavior`, and